Forecasting with Feedback

-\paragraph{DM's objective and policy function} Quadratic loss ensures that the DM has an incentive to hit the target on average, and the assumption of a convex adjustment cost is standard throughout the economics literature.
-The independence of the parameter $x$ and $\theta$ means that the strength of the policy reaction to the forecast is independent of economic conditions.
-More generally, it is conceivable that the mean or variance of $x$ could depend on $\theta$; for example, the DM might react more aggressively in crisis periods, etc. However, there are many possible ways to model this dependence, and it is not obvious what are the salient facts (if any) that should be captured by this additional feature.
-Therefore, in an abstract model such as ours, independence is a natural benchmark.
+\paragraph{Independence of $x_t$ and $\theta_t$} We assume that the strength of the policy reaction is independent of economic conditions.
+More generally, it is conceivable that the mean or variance of $x_t$ could depend on $\theta_t$; for example, a central bank may react more aggressively during a financial crisis, or there may be more uncertainty about the central bank's reaction in such times.
+However, there are many ways to model the possible dependence between $x_t$ and $\theta_t$, and it is not obvious what salient facts (if any) should be captured by this additional feature.
+In an abstract model such as ours independence is a natural benchmark.

-A more general interpretation of $x$ in (\ref{eqn: R's optimal action}), which can be divorced from its microfoundation, is that it represents policy uncertainty due to DM-specific idiosyncratic factors at the time of the decision.
-It is reasonable to assume that such information (at least in part) is private to the DM.

-\paragraph{Forecaster's expectations about policy} We assume throughout that the forecaster knows the reaction function $a^*(f)$ that governs the DM's behavior up to the uncertain parameter $x$.
-The introduction of this additional uncertainty into the forecaster's problem (\ref{eqn: fc prob general}) serves two related purposes.
-First, it captures the fact that in many applications the forecaster is not fully informed about the feedback mechanism that he faces.
-Second, we will show below that uncertainty about the reaction function is a necessary condition for feedback to induce bias in the optimal forecast.